Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 “If one has committed a microaggression, it’s best to acknowledge it, take responsibility, and make a change.
 Request 1-1 DEI training, apologize, and move on.

-Tip #2: Listen for understanding
+Tip #2: Listen to understand

 The individual you hurt with your microaggression might want to explain in detail why what you did or said was hurtful.
 If that’s the case, embrace this learning opportunity and make the most of the situation.